0prrr/Malwear-Sweet/README.md

 Still, STAY AWAY FROM `shell` command, stick with `execute -f cmd -i -H` (powershell too).

 Have fun~

+Edit: Forget about PAGE_NOACCESS thing.
+It turned out to be I set a proxy that's not working...
+Plus, the PAGE_NOACCESS implementation won't work if there's truly a memory scan, because without a hook, you will never get ahead of the scan, useless implementation, removed.

 References:
 <br/>OSED Course